Mounjaro side effects

 Mounjaro and cancer

-There are some reports online that Mounjaro may pose a risk of developing thyroid cancer.
+Awareness of Mounjaro side effects, cancer, and long-term health is important.
+Some reports online state that Mounjaro may pose a risk of developing thyroid cancer.
 In human clinical trials, cancer has not been found to be a side effect of taking Mounjaro.

 These claims come from a study of tirzepatide on male and female rats over 2 years.
 This study found that tirzepatide, when injected twice weekly in rats, caused an increase in thyroid C-cell tumours (adenomas and carcinomas) in all doses.
 It’s important to note here that rats are highly susceptible to developing cancers and tumours and this doesn’t mean that humans taking Mounjaro are necessarily at an increased risk of cancer.